What can employers do with regard to background checks and inquiries in the U.S. under Federal Law?

 Immigration status: There is no Nevada law regarding immigration or employment eligibility verification.
 However, if the U.S. Attorney General finds that a person who holds a state business license has engaged in the unlawful hiring or employment of an unauthorized alien, the Nevada Tax Commission will hold a hearing to determine whether to take action against the person, which may include administrative fines.
 Evidence that the business attempted to verify the social security number of the unauthorized alien within six months of the hire date may be used as prima facie evidence that the violation was not willful, flagrant or otherwise egregious (Nev.
 Rev. Stat. § 360.796).

-Social media: Nevada employers may not directly or indirectly require, request, suggest, or cause any employee or applicant to disclose the user name, password, or any other information that provides access to the individual’s personal social media account.
-Employers also may not discharge, discipline, or discriminate against any employee or applicant for refusing or failing to disclose such information (Nev.
+Social media: Nevada employers may not directly or indirectly require, request, suggest, or cause any employee or candidate to disclose the user name, password, or any other information that provides access to the individual’s personal social media account.
+Employers also may not discharge, discipline, or discriminate against any employee or candidate for refusing or failing to disclose such information (Nev.
 Rev. Stat. § 613.135).

 Other: Under Nevada Law, employers cannot discriminate based on an employee’s use of a lawful product outside the employer’s premises during non-working hours, as long as the use does not affect the employee’s ability to perform his or her job or the safety of others (Nev.
 Rev. Stat. § 613.333).
 Consequently, employers should be careful when inquiring about off-duty use of lawful products, such as tobacco.